Atlassian Implementation – The Capabilities You Need for Guaranteed Returns

 However, merely investing in these tools is not enough.
 You need to ensure that these tools are appropriately implemented to suit the unique needs and cross-functional handshakes of your organization.

-The drawbacks of improper implementation
+The drawbacks of improper Atlassian implementation

 Implementing Atlassian tools across your organization can provide many benefits.
 Using these tools allows you to connect your business and IT teams, harness the power of modern technology, drive continuous integration, and give your customers a seamless customer service experience.

-At the same time, improper implementation of the tools can be disastrous for your organization.
+At the same time, improper Atlassian implementation of the tools can be disastrous for your organization.
 Some of the adverse effects of improper implementation include:

 • Not getting the most out of these tools, leading to end-user complaints, management not getting the reports they want, people working on unimportant things, and more.